Zweih/qp/README.md

 This script downloads the latest published release from github and installs it using `dpkg`.

-\***note**: You can inspect the script beforehand [here](https://github.com/zweih/qp/packaging/install-qp-deb.sh).
+\***Note**: You can inspect the script beforehand [here](https://github.com/zweih/qp/packaging/install-qp-deb.sh).
 All binaries are built and signed by github CI on release tags.

 Installation via `apt` is coming soon™!